 5310 D – Alternatives to public transportation that assist seniors and individuals with

 disabilities with transportation.

 The current federal transportation act, the Fixing America’s Surface Transportation or “FAST” Act, continues the Section 5310 Program.
-A document detailing the Section 5310 Program under the FAST Act is available here.

 The South Central Regional Council of Governments, in conjunction with RiverCOG, is responsible for reviewing Section 5310 applications in the New Haven TMA and sending a prioritized list of projects to the Connecticut Department of Transportation (CTDOT).